 Faculty members and academic departments and programs also seek CCA funds to further their individual work and projects, but primarily sought support for performances and exhibitions that will bring visiting musicians, composers, playwrights, directors, writers, filmmakers, dancers and visual artists to campus to work with their students and departments.

 Assistant professor of performing and media arts Dehanza Rogers was awarded funds to support her collaborative project “From Land to Land,” a documentary/narrative video installation exploring the struggles of immigrants in the United States since the beginning of the Trump administration.
 Rogers envisions the project “will create a textured and complex look at what we’ve come to see as our new normal regarding immigration.”

-Grants to individual faculty also were awarded to Department of Music faculty Annie Lewandowski, Xak Bjerken, James Spinazzola and Stephen Spinelli; as well as Michael Ashkin, Department of Art; Mary Woods, Department of Architecture; Denise Green, Fiber Science Apparel Design; and Jumay Chu, Bruce Levitt and Rebekah Maggor, Department of Performing and Media Arts.
+Grants to individual faculty also were awarded to Michael Ashkin, Department of Art; Mary Woods, Department of Architecture; Denise Green, Fiber Science & Apparel Design; Annie Lewandowski, Xak Bjerken, James Spinazzola and Stephen Spinelli, Department of Music; and Jumay Chu, Bruce Levitt and Rebekah Maggor, Department of Performing and Media Arts.